michaelessiet/QR-Code-Generator-Extension/README.md

 This project is a QR code generator Chrome extension built using Solidjs.
 It's a light weight project that I put together while exploring the process of building Chrome extensions.

+**Note**: A `dist.crx` file is already generated and ready to go in case you would like to install the extension without having to build it yourself.

 ## Getting Started

 In order to load this extension you will have to build the project using the following command: